Third-party movement No Labels says it will field a 2024 presidential ticket

 Delegates voted in favor of moving forward during an online convention of 800 of them from every state, said Mike Rawlings, a former Dallas mayor who is affiliated with No Labels.

 No Labels was not expected to name its presidential and vice presidential nominees Friday.
-Instead, the group says it will announce its candidate selection process on March 14, Rawlings said in a statement.
+Instead, the group will announce its candidate selection process on March 14, Rawlings said in a statement.

+“Even though we met virtually, their emotion and desire to bring this divided nation back together came through the screen,” Rawlings, Friday's convention chair, said about the delegates in a written statement.

 Former Maryland Gov. Larry Hogan had weighed running for president under the No Labels banner but has since decided to seek the Republican nomination for U.S. Senate from his state.
 Retiring West Virginia Sen. Joe Manchin, a Democrat, has said he will not run for president.